MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServer.md

 Tags                     :
 ```

-This command gets information about all the azure_2 SQL Database servers in the current subscription.
+This command gets information about all the Azure SQL Database servers in the current subscription.

 ## PARAMETERS